How to add llms.txt to your website in 10 minutes

 How to get cited by Gemini: it runs on classic SEO plus AI-specific signals.
 Learn the 2026 playbook for rankings in AI Overviews and Gemini answers.

-AEO vs SEO: AI assistants and search engines use different signals.
-See a plain comparison and a 30-day migration plan for your team.
+AEO vs SEO in 2026: AI answers and search engines reward different signals.
+The data, a plain comparison, and a 30-day migration plan your SEO team can run.

 Free AEO tools